Resource Providers

 Resource Policy

-property dictates when the resources are loaded and unloaded during script execution:
+property dictates when the resources are loaded and unloaded during script execution.
+Refer to memory management guide for more info.

 When Log Resources Loading